 What did your gyn: Say ?
-It depends on how bad the prolapse is, if not that bad may not cause many problems, if bad can cause problems urinating or with bowel movements, can cause pain, and if it is so bad it is prolapsing out of the vagina it could get ulcerated or infected please discuss with your gyn. ...Read more
+It depends how bad the prolapse is, if not that bad may not cause much problems, if bad can cause problems urinating or with bowel movements, can cause pain, and if it is so bad it is prolapsing out of the vagina it could get ulcerated or infected please discuss with your gyn. ...Read more

 Depends: The risk/benefit analysis will take into consideration the degree of prolapse and the future need/use of the uterus.
 Removal with hysterectomy is one of several options available.
 Okay to take friend/family with you to gyn surgery consult to help ask questions and understand your options.
 Be well. ...Read more

 It varies.: The most common symptoms are a mass bulging into the vaginal opening, pelvic pressure or discomfort, and difficulty with bowel or bladder function.
 Many women can feel something bulging through the vaginal opening.
 To check, place fingers at the vaginal opening while seated on a toilet and bear down as if you are trying to have a bowel movement. ...Read moreSee 1 more doctor answer